Data Pump Schema Mode.

 Step1: Create a Directory.

 Create a directory anywhere in your system and name it whatever you want.
-Make sure that the directory must be created on the server and not on the client system and Creation of directory must be performed by DBA.
-This directory will serve as a default location for storing all the exported files such as dump files and log files.
+Make sure that the directory must be created on the server and not on the client system and Creation of directory must be performed by a DBA.
+This directory will serve as the default location for storing all the exported files such as dump files and log files.

 For this tutorial I’ll use a directory Schema Export and the location of this directory is